With the banning of electric scooters on campus, Concordia students will now have one less way of getting from class to class.

 In their decision-making process, the committee looked at the ways CUC is different from other colleges that have banned e-scooters.

-“We also considered the unique aspects of our campus (such as the small size) to assess the necessity of having scooters here at CUC,” said Gebhardt.
+“We also considered the unique aspects of our campus, such as the small size, to assess the necessity of having scooters here at CUC,” Gebhardt said.

 The committee also asked the Department of Public Safety for their input and advice as to what to do about the scooters.